cjumel/dotfiles/README.md

 git clone https://github.com/clementjumel/dotfiles.git ~/your/path/dotfiles/
 ```

-For instance, on my machine, `~/your/path/dofiles/` is `~/Code/clementjumel/`.
+For instance, on my machine, `~/your/path/dotfiles/` is `~/Code/clementjumel/dotfiles/`.
-Then, create a symlink from the home directory to the dotfiles directory, with:
+Then, create a symlink from the home directory to the dotfiles repository, with:

 ```shell
 ln -s ~/your/path/dotfiles/ ~/dotfiles/